 There are 2 districts to hang out in Cali.

-Where to go out in San Antonio (+)
+Going out in San Antonio (+)

 San Antonio district is near the center.
 It’s usually the home base for many backpackers with many hostels and Salsa Schools.
 Unfortunately, the neighborhood can be unsafe after 10 pm.
 Then, it’s better to take a cab or go out with a group.